gtalarico/django-vue-template/README.md

 The strategy we take is to use Django Whitenoise to serve all static files at `/static/`.

-This may seem inefficient for a production server, but that's immediatly solved by adding a CDN.
+This may seem inefficient for a production server, but that's immediately solved by adding a CDN.
 Create CDN distribution with Cloudfront or similar, configure the `vue.config.js` `baseUrl` options to set your point to the CDN, and set your CDN's origin back to your domains `/static` url.